Infinite utility: counterparts and ultimate locations: Objections

-Consider the following thought experiment from \citet[13]{Ask18}. \begin{quotation} \text{\emph{Freezer}} A freezer contains infinitely many fertilized eggs, $e_1, e_2, e_3, \ldots,$ which can be defrosted at any point in time.
-The person that $e_i$ will become, once defrosted, will live for eighty years on an island that only has room for one person at a time. \end{quotation} The person-centered approach has the peculiar implication that it matters in which order the embryos are defrosted.
-To see this, suppose that the living conditions on the island are such that people living in odd-numbered periods have utility $0$ while people living in even-numbered periods have utility $1$.
-Let $p_i$ denote the person that $e_i$ will be, and let $w$ be the world that obtains by defrosting $e_t$ at the beginning of period $t, t = 1, 2, 3, \ldots$.
-By choosing an alternative order, we can create a world, call it $w^\ast$, such that one person (say $p_1$) is better off in $w$ than in $w^\ast$, and no-one is worse off---see Table \ref{table: 2}.
-Then $w$ is better than $w^\ast$ by Pareto over people.
+My counter-objection is that one might plausibly hold that it should not matter in which order the embryos are defrosted.
+Pareto over people has the peculiar implication that the order \emph{does} matter, even if living conditions remain unchanged.
+To see this, fix the island in state $A$ and let $w$ be the world that we get by defrosting $e_t$ at the start of period $t, t = 1, 2, 3, \ldots$, precisely as above.
+By defrosting the embryos in a different order, we can create a world, call it $w^{\ast\ast}$, such that one person (say $p_1$) is better off in $w^{\ast\ast}$ than in $w$, and no-one is worse off---see Table \ref{table: 2b}.
+Then $w^{\ast\ast}$ is better than $w$ by Pareto over people.

-From the people-at-times-centered viewpoint, $w$ and $w^\ast$ are indistinguishable, because the order in which the embryos are defrosted does not affect the utility of the person born at time $t$ (\emph{de dicto}).
-Thus, there is a conflict between the person-centered view and the people-at-times-centered view.
-From the person-centered viewpoint, this conflict might be interpreted as a problem for the concept of people at times.
-But the conflict can also be interpreted as a yet another problem for person-centeredness.
-On this interpretation, what matters is that the world is populated by people that have good lives; who these people are the order in which they appear is insignificant.
+From the people-at-times-centered viewpoint, the order in which the embryos are defro\-sted does not matter, because the order will not affect the utility of the person born at time $t$ \emph{de dicto}.
+So we again have a conflict between person-centeredness and people-at-times-centeredness.
+From the person-centered viewpoint, both conflicts can be seen as troubling for the concept of people at times.
+But the conflicts can also be interpreted as more trouble for person-centeredness.
+On this interpretation, what matters is that the world is populated by people that experience high well-being; who these people are and the order in which they appear is insignificant.